vagnozzia408/teaching_resources/MATH_1060/readme.txt

 Things to add to this repository:
-* Beamer slides corresponding to lecture notes
+* Filled in lecture notes
 * Free Response Practice problems